 So please consult this manual first.
-If you still cannot find the answer, gather all the information or questions that apply to your problem, and with the product close at hand, call your dealer.
-Our dealers are well trained and ready to give you the support you need to get the most from your EMAC products.
-In fact, most problems reported are minor and are able to be easily solved over the phone.
+If you still cannot find the answer, gather all the information or questions that apply to your problem, and with the product close at hand, call EMAC Inc.

-In addition, free technical support is available from EMAC engineers every business day.
+In addition, free technical support is available from EMAC, Inc.'s engineers every business day.
 We are always ready to give advice on application requirements or specific information on the installation and operation of any of our products.